About the NAFC

 The National Association of Friendship Centres (NAFC) was established in 1972 to represent, nationally, the growing number of Friendship Centres emerging across Canada.
-The NAFC is a network of over 100 Friendship Centres and Provincial/Territorial Associations (PTAs) from coast-to-coast-to-coast.
+The NAFC represents over 100 Friendship Centres and Provincial/Territorial Associations (PTAs) from coast-to-coast-to-coast and make up the Friendship Centre Movement (FCM).

-For a full list of Friendship Centres and PTAs, please visit the Friendship Centres section of our website.
+For a full list of Friendship Centres and PTAs, please visit the Friendship Centres section on our website.

 What We Do

-As the national body of the Friendship Centre Movement, the NAFC is democratically governed, status blind, and accountable to its membership.
+As the national body of the FCM, the NAFC is democratically governed, status inclusive, and accountable to its membership.

 The NAFC, Today